-Lisa Howze, the former chief government affairs officer for City of Detroit Mayor Mike Duggan, will serve as Vice President for Detroit Campuses and Strategic Partnerships at Davenport University beginning next Thursday, March 1.
-Howze will be responsible for leading the launch and growth of a new campus in the Midtown Detroit area while also overseeing operations of DU’s Warren Campus.
+Lisa Howze, the former chief government affairs officer for City of Detroit Mayor Mike Duggan, will serve as Vice President for Detroit Campuses and Strategic Partnerships at Davenport University beginning Thursday, March 1.
+Howze will be responsible for leading the launch and growth of a new campus in the Detroit area while also overseeing operations of DU’s Warren Campus.

-“We have a long history of supporting higher education needs in the region, but our impending move to a new campus in Midtown requires new leadership with a strong knowledge of the Detroit marketplace and the ability to develop partnerships that produce results,” President Richard Pappas said.
+“We have a long history of supporting higher education needs in the region, but our impending move to a new campus in Detroit requires new leadership with a strong knowledge of the Detroit marketplace and the ability to develop partnerships that produce results,” President Richard Pappas said.
 “That is what we have seen in Lisa and what we expect she will deliver for Davenport University.
 We have been a part of Detroit’s past, and we will be an important part of its future – educating students for the in-demand careers of the future in business, technology, health and urban education.”

 Inspired by DU’s vision

 Howze, who was born and raised in Detroit, was attracted to the role at DU because of the university’s vision.

 “The goals of exceeding employer expectations, transforming communities and changing lives resonated with me,” she said.
 “I was excited by the idea that I could come to work every day feeling inspired and making an even greater impact in the world.”

 Since 2009, DU has introduced more than two dozen new academic programs to prepare students for in-demand careers.
 The university also has introduced one of the nation’s first employment guarantees for its accounting, nursing, and network management and security degrees – promising students jobs within six months of graduation or they will receive free credits toward their master’s degree.